 It brings an even stronger sourness and creaminess that is perfectly balanced by the sweet fruits and the crunchy crumbles.

 Secondly, the Spiced Streusel are the real star of this dessert.
 That part is so simple, it would be a shame to miss it.
+It is very similar to the Streusel I used to top my Apple Cinnamon Streusel Muffins.

 All you need is some flour, sugar, some spices and butter.
 To get the crumb consistency, it is important to use cold butter.
 If you have a food processor, it will be even easier to make.
 Throw it all in there, pulse, and thats it!